Biography

 Charles' current research with the NIHR-funded CAM-Pain programme focuses on the experience of musculoskeletal pain in children and young people, and the management and information needs that come with it.

-The results of this study will inform the design, testing and production of information resources to help pain management for CYP and to improve the use of primary healthcare.
+The perspectives of children and young people and their guardians, and primary care HCPs and AHPs were addressed through qualitative study.
+The results of this study are now informing design, testing and production of information resources to help pain management for CYP and to improve the use of primary healthcare.

 Patient and public involvement and engagement (PPIE) has played a large part in the design and undertaking of the CAM-Pain programme throughout, reflecting the importance of stakeholder inclusion in research and resource development.